built-on-openfin/container-starter/how-to/use-preloads/basic/README.md

 ## How it Works

 The preload script is injected into the page you are targeting.
 The sample checks to see if the page has finished loading (if it has it executes a function that simply logs out a message) and if hasn't then it adds an event listener in order to only execute some logic when the page is ready.
-The buttons on the view execute logic to show developer tools for each part of the OpenFin application that had preload scripts loaded.
+The buttons on the view execute logic to show developer tools for each part of the HERE application that had preload scripts loaded.

 ## Get Started